jinahya/bit-io2/README.md

                                                       ...
 ```

-These `...Adapter` classes which each implements top-level interfaces accept an instance of `Supplier<? extends T>` which means any byte sources/targets can be lazily initialized only when some bits are read or written.
+Each `...Adapter` class accepts an instance of `Supplier<? extends T>` which means any byte sources/targets can be lazily initialized only when some bits are read or written.

 See [Specifications](https://github.com/jinahya/bit-io2/wiki/Specifications) and [Recipes](https://github.com/jinahya/bit-io2/wiki/Recipes) for more information.